Sashay shantay épée

 The point of honour which prompted the duel was a dispute over Cuevas’s staging of one of Lifar’s ballets.
 Why a piece of overblown shop-talk should demand satisfaction is unclear, but there was a theatrical element to the entire episode.
 Lifar was a relentless self-promoter, and Cuevas was hardly shy of the press, inviting them to watch him train for the bout.
 He may have seen the duel as a chance to improve his standing in France, where he remained notorious for a ball he staged in Biarritz in 1953, considered scandalously indulgent for the austere post-war period.

-When the two men finally faced each other in battle it was soon clear that neither was much of a swordsman, and considering both men were choreographers their footwork was wanting.
+When the two finally faced each other in battle it was soon clear that neither was much of a swordsman, and considering both men were choreographers their footwork was wanting.
 Cuevas was in poor health and seemingly no match for Lifar, 20 years his junior.
 But in fact it was the Chilean who emerged the nominal victor, inflicting the only wound of the proceedings when he grazed Lifar’s arm.
 The two men embraced in tears, with “honour satisfied, pride vindicated”.

 Cuevas died a few years later, while Lifar hung on until 1986.
 But there is still a living witness to this spectacle which took place over 60 years ago.
 In the footage below, keep an eye out for a man in an eye patch.
 He is Cuevas’s principal second, a man then at the start of his long political career, the toad-like far-right demagogue and perennial presidential candidate known to us as Jean-Marie Le Pen.